Menaechmi: Metrical scheme

 Alternatively, following Moore, the sections could be taken as following the two brothers in turn as follows:

-ABBC, ABCA, BC, ABCA, CBCBCBC

 In first section there are two "B" passages, the first polymetric and the second in mixed iambo-trochaic metres.

 Timothy Moore points out that each time Menaechmus I enters the stage, he is accompanied by music; but throughout almost the whole play each entrance of Menaechmus II coincides with iambic senarii, which were unaccompanied.
 This no doubt helped the audience to distinguish one brother from the other, if they were identically dressed.